dstl/Human-Interface-Horizons/README.md

 This project uses [**yarn**](https://yarnpkg.com/) to manage the packages. **Yarn** is an alternative to **npm**.
 Please avoid using **npm**.

+Please ensure you have Nodejs v14.18.1 installed.
+We recommend using [nvm](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows) to manages node versions.

 This project uses [**prettier**](https://prettier.io/) to maintain consistent project formatting.
 Please ensure you have this extension enabled on your IDE for this particular project.
 Check out this [Link](https://prettier.io/docs/en/editors.html) for support.

 ----